 What toppings can be used for a crisp?

-I use a pastry cutter to cut-in butter with dough/flour to make the pebble consistency.
-You can use two butter knife and keep cutting the butter over and over and over again until you achieve the pebbles.
+● I use a pastry cutter to cut in the butter with all-purpose flour to make the coarse meal pebble consistency.
+You can use two butter knives and keep cutting the butter over and over and over again until you achieve the pebbles.
 Honestly?
 I used that method for 30+ years.
 The pastry cutter is much faster and easier, but the 2-butter-knives-method does work.

 Pear Crisp Recipe Ingredients: